 Location-based AR doesn’t need markers; instead, it used a device’s GPS to establish the user’s location and creates AR objects there.
 The software also uses the device’s accelerometer and compass so that you can ‘look around’ to see the AR objects in your vicinity.
 Pokémon Go is an example of location-based AR.

 AR can increase learner engagement by letting learners participate more proactively and authentically with the learning content, rather than being passive recipients of information.
-They are able to explore the learning content themselves, which can make them feel more empowered.
+Learners can be truly immersed in trainings and lessons and get live-action practice and context to help them more thoroughly gain essential skills and knowledge on a particular subject or task.
+This method significantly increases information retention and adds value to abstract concepts or lessons that are better explained in real time.
+Further, with augmented reality they are able to explore the learning content themselves, which can make them feel more empowered and motivated to improve skills and explore more potential lessons or solutions.

 There are quite a few software products that enable educators to create their own AR lessons.
 Examples include Zappar and Vuforia.
+These solutions can be used to create more engaging and interactive trainings or supplement the ones you already have in order to more effectively teach learners.
+Bring your lessons to life and help learners collaborate, experiment, and better understand your industry or organization with more dynamic and creative approaches to learning.
 To learn more about AR, join us for one of our workshops, during which you can try out some AR for yourself!